TritonDataCenter/manta-rebalancer/docs/agent.md

 The rebalancer agent is a service which runs on every storage node in a Manta deployment and its actions are orchestrated by a per-region manager referred to as the rebalancer "manager".
 Its primary role is to handle requests containing an assignment posted by the manager.
-The following interfaces are currently supported by the agent.

 ## Build
 ```